YichenLi-Hust/YichenLi-Hust.github.io/_pages/about.md

 **PS: If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail, <ins>QQ</ins>: 243840749, or <ins>Wechat</ins>: ycli_hust**

 ## 🔥 News
+- 2025.12: 🎉🎉 One project was granted by the Fundamental Research Project for Young Professional from NSFC!
 - 2025.11: 🎉🎉 Three papers were accepted by AAAI'26 with 1 Oral!
 - 2025.09: 🎉🎉 Four papers were accepted by NeurIPS'25 with 1 Spotlight!
 - 2025.05: 🎉🎉 One paper was accepted by ICML'25 (Spotlight)!